 (3) If the last day for an IE to meet prerequisites or if completion of the quarterly stability assessment as shown in the above table falls on a weekend or holiday, the deadline will extend to the next Business Day.

-(4) Prerequisites to be satisfied prior to the large generator being included in the quarterly stability assessment:
+(4) The following prerequisites shall be satisfied prior to a large generator being included in the quarterly stability assessment:

 (a) The generator has met the requirements of Section 6.9, Addition of Proposed Generation to the Planning Models.